 2. Condition a New Response: Record the sound of your doorbell on your phone.
 Play it at a very low volume.
 The instant it sounds, cue your dog to their mat, then click and reward them there.

-Mastering training clicker dogs is one of the most rewarding journeys you can take with your canine companion.
+Mastering how to clicker train a dog is one of the most rewarding journeys you can take with your canine companion.
 It transforms training from a chore into a delightful conversation built on trust, clarity, and positive reinforcement.
 By focusing on precise timing, consistent rewards, and having fun, you are not just teaching cues, you are building a stronger, more joyful bond that will last a lifetime.

 Frequently Asked Questions